akriegman/run/README.md

 ## Notes

+Including a hashbang `#!/bin/bash` on the first line of your `runfile` may help your editor recognize your `runfile` as bash for syntax highlighting and formatting.
+This hashbang will not be used with either invocation method, however.

 Many people prefer `Makefile` over `makefile` because it appears higher in most file explorers.
 As a terminal user, this doesn't help me as `ls` doesn't put all the capitalized files before the lowercase ones.
 Further, `Makefile` is harder to type and uglier than `makefile`.
 For these reasons I prefer lowercase, and I guess for simplicity `run` only acknowledges `runfile`s, not `Runfile`s.

 https://github.com/TekWizely/run and https://github.com/simpzan/run had the same idea as me with the same name.
 My version is the most minimal of the three, but if you want more features then check them out.